Data protection information

 Duration of data storage

-• or you have consented to further storage in accordance with Article 6(1)(a) GDPR.
+- or you have consented to further storage in accordance with Article 6(1)(a) GDPR.

 Reason for providing your data and possible consequences of not providing it

-If you do not provide your personal data, you will unfortunately not be permitted to enter our company premises.
+If you do not provide your personal data, you will unfortunately not be permitted to enter our premises.

 Purpose and legal basis of data processing

-We process your personal data in accordance with the provisions of the European General Data Protection Regulation (GDPR) and the new German Federal Data Protection Act (BDSG-neu).
+We process your personal data in accordance with the provisions of the European General Data Protection Regulation (GDPR) and the new Federal Data Protection Act (BDSG-neu).

-Video surveillance in the vehicles, at the stops and in the operating facilities of HEAG mobilo GmbH is carried out on the basis of Article 6 (1) sentence 1 f) GDPR to protect our and other legitimate interests.
-Video surveillance ensures the protection of our customers, employees and other third parties, serves to exercise and enforce our domiciliary rights and to investigate civil and criminal offences (in particular theft, burglary, damage to property, vandalism and illegal waste disposal).
-When used at bus stops, video surveillance is also used to monitor connections and analyse current operations (buses and trains) in order to be able to take further action in the event of disruptions or accidents.
+Video surveillance in vehicles, at stops, and at the operating facilities of HEAG mobilo GmbH is carried out based on Article 6(1)(f) GDPR to protect our and other legitimate interests.
+Video surveillance ensures the protection of our customers, employees, and other third parties, serves to exercise and enforce our property rights, and to investigate civil and criminal matters (in particular theft, burglary, damage to property, vandalism, and illegal waste disposal).
+When used at stops, video surveillance also serves to monitor connections and analyse current operations (buses and trains) so that further steps can be taken in the event of disruptions or accidents.

 Duration of data storage